Propaganda in Nazi Germany: Posters

 Poster art was a mainstay of the Nazi propaganda effort, aimed both at Germany itself and occupied territories.
 It had several advantages.
 The visual effect, being striking, would reach the viewer easily.
 Posters were also, unlike other forms of propaganda, difficult to avoid.

 Imagery frequently drew on heroic realism.
 Nazi youth and the SS were depicted monumentally, with lighting posed to produce grandeur.
+In a symbolic nod to the military exploits of the Teutonic Knights in medieval times, Nazi propaganda posters depicted German soldiers as knights in shining armor defending the German nation and Europe from the supposed threat of "Bolshevist Jewry".

 Parole der Woche wall newspapers were published by the Reich Ministry of Public Enlightenment and Propaganda.
 The first edition was distributed on 16 March 1936.
 Every week an estimated 125,000 posters were administered to the public from 1936 to 1943.
 Word of the Week posters were politically skewed and meant to rally public opinion in support of the Nazi efforts.
 The posters set out to educate and unify the German people before and especially during World War II.

-The posters were placed in train cars, buses, platforms, ticket windows – anywhere there was dense traffic flow.
-Very few individuals, at the time, owned a car, most biked, walked, or used public transportation daily.
+The posters were placed in train cars, buses, platforms, ticket windows—anywhere there was dense traffic flow.
+Very few individuals, at the time, owned a car; most biked, walked, or used public transportation daily.
 Exposure to the Word of the Week posters was high in German cities.
 The messages and Nazi ideologies "stared out at the mass public for a week at a time in tens of thousands of places German pedestrians were likely to pass in the course of a day".